8 Fun, No Prep ESL Activities to

 The letter can be addressed to the 3 Kings, Santa, a family member, whoever!
 And if you have the time, feel free to let them decorate the letter to bring home for their parents to see 🙂

 That’s a wrap on my New Year lessons!
-Eight simple activities to get you through the first couple of classes in January that won’t be too painful for you to prepare or for your students to participate in 😉
+Eight simple no and low prep activities to get you through the first couple of classes in January that aren´t too painful to prepare or for your students to participate in 😉

 What are some activities you’ve done to get back in gear after the holiday season?
 I’d love to hear about them below in the comments. 👇👇